VCU-ERB/xfig-3.2.8a/readme.md

 # XFIG Tasks Project

-Welcome to our Scafolding Project with xFig!
-Here you will be able to develop small functions inside a big project.
-You will see the results of you work and how it can influence the main program.
+Welcome to our Scaffolding Project with xFig!
+Here you will be able to develop functions inside a big project.
+You will see the results of your work and how it can influence the main program.

-Before starting, you need to follow the steps bellow to access a virtual machine previously prepared to help you.
+Before starting, you need to follow the steps below to access a virtual machine previously prepared to help you.

 **Using AWS (Amazon Web Services) to set up Xfig**